The Dukes of Hazzard: Confederate battle flag

 After the 2015 Charleston church shooting, renewed debate about the symbolism of the Confederate battle flag (which was prominently featured on the General Lee's roof, and the panel behind the rear window in the first five episodes) prompted TV Land to pull reruns of the original series.
 Warner Bros., which owns the property, announced it would also no longer create merchandise bearing the flag, including miniatures of the General Lee.
 During the 2020 George Floyd protests, Amazon reportedly considered removing the program from its streaming service.

-Tourist attraction
+Cooter's

 Artifacts from the show are on display in Luray, Virginia; Nashville, Tennessee; and Pigeon Forge, Tennessee.
 Cooter's Place in Luray is overseen by Ben "Cooter" Jones from the series.
 The Pigeon Forge location features a gift shop and a small display of costumes, collectibles and artifacts from the show.

-Covington and Conyers, Georgia, where the original five episodes were produced and filmed, have been two major tourist attractions for Dukes of Hazzard fans.
+Covington and Conyers, Georgia, where the original five episodes were produced and filmed, have been two major tourist attractions for The Dukes of Hazzard fans.